Observing the Sabbath... but not as we've known it

 Observing the Eternal

-Regardless of whether some "break the Sabbath" as the disciples of Jesus did or "observe the Sabbath" as the Pharisees did, we may sincerely believe that they are doing something unlawful and not permitted which then prevents us from sharing Life with one another.
-But all that is merely temporal, outward, external observances and judgments or 'measuring the outer courtyard' of the temple and as such is comparatively unimportant to the eternal, internal Truth of Christ and His Life dwelling in us!
+Regardless of whether some "break the Sabbath" as the disciples of Jesus did or "observe the Sabbath" as the Pharisees did, all of that is merely temporal, outward, external observances and judgments or 'measuring the outer courtyard' of the temple and as such is comparatively unimportant to the eternal, internal Truth of Christ and His Life dwelling in us!
 (Gal 2:16, 3:2,3) What is vital is the eternal.
 God is always concerned with the internal - the sanctuary of our heart - for the heart is where worship of either Self or God originates.

-The shift from the external, symbolic observances of the law of the Old Testament to the internal experience of the New Testament has to take place within us - God With Us, dwelling, resting in us and us in Him.
+The shift from the external, symbolic observances of the law of the Old Testament to the internal experience of the New Testament has to take place within us - God With Us, living, resting in us and us in Him.
 His Word is written in our hearts as we in turn rest and live in Him in our daily experience.
-Paul wrote much about this to the Galatians, encouraging them not to be bound by the law again:
+Paul wrote much about this to the Galatians, encouraging them not to be bound by the law again (Galatians 4:9-11, 5:1,4-6).

-The Old Testament is full of real life pictures and examples which we can learn from - Abraham, Jacob, Saul, David and Moses - were all tested on this issue of not going ahead themselves but resting and waiting for GOD.
-We have their mistakes recorded as not only important examples to teach us, but also to encourage us when we fail.
-Even though Abraham failed to believe God by producing Ishmael (with consequences which continue to this very day) yet he is known as a man of faith, for God proved him through Isaac.
+The Old Testament is full of real life pictures and examples which we can learn from.
+Abraham, Jacob, Saul, David and Moses were all tested on this issue of not going ahead themselves but resting and waiting for GOD.
 The challenge and test for us is to trust and have confidence in God even when we do not see any evidence suggesting that we should do so; to simply trust and rest in Him and to not move ahead and do things ourselves even when it appears as though God is not doing as He promised or is too slow according to our timetable.
 "For he who has once entered God's rest also has ceased from the weariness and pain of human labors, just as God rested from those labors peculiarly His own.
 Let us therefore be zealous to enter that Rest of God, to know and experience it for ourselves, that no one may fall or perish by the same kind of unbelief and disobedience into which those in the wilderness fell."
 Hebrews 4:10,11.

 Failing to wait patiently and steadfastly is failing to believe.
 Failing to believe is failing to trust.
-Failing to trust God is to have Self on the throne as lord and king and believe Self instead of God.
+Failing to trust God is to have Self on the throne as lord and king and believing in your Self instead of God.
 Belief is not something we just acknowledge in our heads, it is something that must be in our hearts.
 If we simply believe from the head, our own emotions will easily control us and we will be tossed about by the winds of different teachings and the games of men (Eph 4:14).
 The bottom line is do I REALLY totally believe and trust God from my heart, no matter what?
-This was the test of the children of Israel in the wilderness, they wanted to enter the Promised Land but could not do so because of their unbelief.
-This is exactly the same issue for each of us as His children today:
+This was the test of the children of Israel in the wilderness, they wanted to enter the Promised Land, their place of rest, but could not do so because of their unbelief.
+This is exactly the same issue for each of us as His children today for Christ IS our Promised Land and Christ IS our Place and Day of Rest, our Sabbath:

 "God’s promise of entering his place of rest still stands, so we ought to tremble with fear that some of you might fail to get there.
 For this Good News - that God has prepared a place of rest - has been announced to us just as it was to them.
 But it did them no good because they didn’t BELIEVE what God told them.
 For only we who believe can enter his place of rest.
 As for those who didn’t believe, God said, “In my anger I made a vow: They will never enter my place of rest," even though his place of rest has been ready since he made the world.
 We know it is ready because the Scriptures mention the seventh day, saying, “On the seventh day God rested from all his work.”
 But in the other passage God said, “They will never enter my place of rest.”
 So God’s rest is there for people to enter.
 But those who formerly heard the Good News failed to enter because they disobeyed God.
 So God set another time for entering his place of rest, and that time is TODAY.
 God announced this through David a long time later in the words already quoted: “Today you must listen to his voice.
 Don’t harden your hearts against him.”
 This new place of rest was not the land of Canaan, where Joshua led them.
 If it had been, God would not have spoken later about another day of rest.
 So there is a special rest still waiting for the people of God.
 For all who enter into God’s rest will find rest from their labors, just as God rested after creating the world."
 (Hebrews 4:6-10 NLT).

-Our Father is grieved when we do not cease from our own work or activity and simply REST in Him and His accomplished Work, knowing the Word of Christ as our Home or Resting Place.
+Our Father is grieved when we do not cease from our own work or activity of trying to please Him and simply REST in Him and His accomplished Work in knowing the Word of Christ as our Home or Resting Place.
 He LONGS for His children to enter into His Rest... the Rest that He has freely provided to all at such cost: His Son Jesus Christ as Lord of the Sabbath.

 Observing the Rest